JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/mesh/separate_mesh_data.rst

 Description
 -----------
-This node separate the input mesh data into it's components:
+This node separates the input mesh data into it's components:

 - **Vertex Locations**.
 - **Edge Indices**.